Causeway Coastal Route: one of the most beautiful journeys

 Start your journey in Belfast and follow the coast road round to Carrickfergus Castle.
 Besieged in turn by the Scots, Irish, English and French, this Norman castle remains one of the best preserved medieval structures in Ireland and an imposing structure on the coastal landscape.

-Excite the senses on an exhilarating cliff-face path experience at the *Gobbins.
+Then head further north and excite the senses on an exhilarating cliff-face path experience at the *Gobbins.
 Located on the scenic Islandmagee peninsula, this dramatic and challenging cliff walk offers unparalleled access to the rugged Antrim Coast.
+It's limited accessibility however, so we recommend checking ahead of arriving that it's suitable.

-Travel inland and explore the unmistakable profile of Slemish Mountain rising above the surrounding plain.
-Legend has it this extinct volcano was where Saint Patrick tended sheep for six years after being captured and taken to Ireland.
+Exchange coastline for mountains, and travel in-land to explore the unmistakable profile of Slemish Mountain rising above the surrounding plain in County Antrim.
+Legend has it, this extinct volcano was where Saint Patrick tended sheep for six years after being captured and taken to Ireland.
 Modern day pilgrims now climb its looped walk to catch the panoramic views from its summit.
+The ascent can be strenuous, so take heed, however the view makes it particularly worthwhile.

 Back on the coastal route, a visit to Glenarm Castle, the ancestral home of the McDonnells, Earls of Antrim, is a must on your causeway short break.
-With its glorious walled garden and charming tea-room, it's perfect for stretching the legs and refreshing the senses before you journey on to the Glens of Antrim.
+With its glorious walled garden and charming tea-room, it's perfect for those who enjoy combining good food with beautiful surroundings.

 The Nine Glens of Antrim

-Immerse yourself in the breathtaking scenery of the Glens of Antrim all the while uncovering its mythical landscape and lore.
-With nine glens to discover, each with its own lyrical name and scenic drive, don’t miss Glenariff Forest Park - set in the ‘Queen of the Glens’ - with its bracing walks and stunningly beautiful waterfalls.
+Head now for the Glens of Antrim - a mythical landscape, surrounded in ancient history and folklore.
+Immerse yourself in the breathtaking scenery amongst the nine glens, each with its own lyrical name and scenic drive.
+Glenariff Forest Park is a highlight, set in the ‘Queen of the Glens’, with its bracing walks and stunningly beautiful waterfalls.

-Delve deeper into the communities that hold the secrets to this diverse landscape, stopping off in the picturesque towns and villages dotted along the Glen's path.
-Glenarm, Carnlough, Cushendall and Cushendun have distinct stories to tell.
-Be sure to catch sight of the beloved sculpture of ‘Johann’ the goat – a famous Cushendun resident!
+Stop in the picturesque towns and villages dotted along the Glen's path for a real taste of local life, including Glenarm, Carnlough, Cushendall and Cushendun - each of which has a distinct story to tell.
+And look out for the beloved sculpture of ‘Johann’ the goat – a famous Cushendun resident!

 From Rathlin Island to the Giant's Causeway

-From Cushendun follow the coast road to Ballycastle, where if you have time, hop on the ferry to Rathlin, Northern Ireland’s only inhabited off-shore island.
-Follow one of the island’s scenic walking trails or learn about island life at the Boathouse Visitor Centre.
-Home to the largest breeding seabird colonies in Europe, find out more at the popular RSPB Seabird Centre or take in the splendid vista as you climb up Rathlin West Light- affectionately known as the ‘upside down’ lighthouse.
+From Cushendun follow the coast road to Ballycastle, where you can hop on the ferry to Rathlin, Northern Ireland’s only inhabited off-shore island.
+There's lots of scenic walking trails to enjoy, and take the opportunity to learn about island life at the Boathouse Visitor Centre.
+Home to the largest breeding seabird colonies in Europe and RSPB Seabird Centre, birdwatchers and nature lovers will delight in a trip to the island.
+Or for something different, head for Rathlin West Light which is known locally as the ‘upside down’ lighthouse.
+We'll not spoil the surprise, but it's definitely one to tick off the list!

-For the more leisurely travellers among you, take a detour inland and behold the spectacle that is the Dark Hedges.
-Made famous as a filming location in Games of Thrones®, this beech tree-lined avenue has now become one of Northern Ireland's most iconic landmarks.
+For leisurely travellers, a detour in-land to the Dark Hedges is well worth a visit.
+After gaining fame as a filming location in Games of Thrones®, this beech tree-lined avenue has now become one of Northern Ireland's most iconic landmarks.
+It's atmospheric and impressive, regardless of the weather, so if you've time definitely mark this on your map.

-Before journeying on to the Giant's Causeway, take five to stretch the legs with a stroll along Whitepark Bay.
-This sunning sandy beach forms a white arc between two headlands on the Cauesway Coast.
-Don’t miss the picturesque little harbour and hamlet of Portbradden at the western end of the bay, home to the beautiful St. Gobban's Church, one of the smallest in Ireland.
+Afterwards, head for a stroll along Whitepark Bay, a stunning sandy beach which forms a white arc between two headlands on the Cauesway Coast.
+The picturesque little harbour and hamlet of Portbradden at the western end of the bay, home to the beautiful St. Gobban's Church, is one of the smallest in Ireland.

-Heading west out of Bushmills the coastal route reveals one of the jewels in Northern Ireland's crown, Dunluce Castle.
-Perched dramatically on the cliffs of the coast, this breathtaking castle ruin has inspired artists and writers down through the centuries.
-Built around 1500 by the local MacQuillan family and later seized by the Scottish MacDonnell clan, discover the castle’s tumultuous history with an audio-visual tour.
+Heading west out of Bushmills, the coastal route reveals one of the jewels in Northern Ireland's crown, Dunluce Castle.
+Perched dramatically on the cliffs of the coast, this breathtaking castle ruin has inspired artists and writers through the centuries.
+Built around 1500 by the local MacQuillan family, it was later seized by the Scottish MacDonnell clan and boasts a tumultuous history.
+Take some time to immerse yourself in the fascinating history of this castle via the audio-visual tour, which is well worth it.

 Binevenagh and Beyond

-As we continue our journey through County Londonderry, standing guard to the entrance of Lough Foyle is Magilligan Point.
-Home to Martello Tower, one of best preserved towers from the Napoleonic Wars, take a stroll along the golden sand dunes of Benone Strand, a multiple recipient of the European Blue Flag and Seaside Award.
+Continuing on to County Londonderry, standing guard to the entrance of Lough Foyle is Magilligan Point.
+Home to Martello Tower, one of best preserved towers from the Napoleonic Wars, this is your opportunity to take a stroll along the golden sand dunes of Benone Strand, a many time recipient of the European Blue Flag and Seaside Award.

-Your Causeway Coastal Route destination is the ancient city of Derry~Londonderry.
-Take a walking tour of Ireland's only remaining City Walls or visit its many landmark sights, such as St. Columb’s Cathedral, the beautiful neo-gothic style Guildhall and the contemporary Peace Bridge that curves majestically across the River Foyle.
+The last stop on the Causeway Coastal Route is the ancient city of Derry~Londonderry.
+There's plenty to do in Northern Ireland's second city, with its numerous attractions and experiences.
+Try a walking tour of Ireland's only remaining City Walls or a visit to its many landmark sights, including St. Columb’s Cathedral, the beautiful neo-gothic style Guildhall and the contemporary Peace Bridge that curves majestically across the River Foyle.
 Voted 4th in Lonely Planet’s ‘Best in Travel Guide 2013’, and UK City of Culture in 2013, Derry~Londonderry has so much to offer you may find yourself extending your visit for a few more days!

 Posted by Sarah